infobloxopen/bloxone-python-client/src/fw/docs/NetworkListsApi.md

 Create Network List.

 Use this method to create a Network List object.
 Before you can apply security policies, you must first define the networks that you want to protect from malicious attacks.
-The first step in configuring BloxOne Cloud is to set up DNS Firewall by defining your remote networks.
+The first step in configuring Infoblox Cloud is to set up DNS Firewall by defining your remote networks.
 You identify these external networks by their IP addresses.
 A network can contain a group of IPv4 or IPv6 addresses or blocks.
 Required: - name - items

 ### Example